What is the science behind the rice cooker?

 The concept of dedicated rice-cooking utensils can be traced back to ancient civilizations where various methods were used to prepare rice.
 However, it wasn’t until the early 20th century that the first electric rice cooker emerged.
 In 1923, Mitsubishi Electric introduced the world to the first electric rice cooker, marking a significant milestone in the history of rice cookers.
 This early model featured a simple mechanism with a heating coil and no automation.

-See also How do you use a steamer on a rice cooker?
+See also How much rice do I water in a small rice cooker?

 The Birth of Automatic Rice Cookers